-Nine out of 10 New Zealand children will develop rotavirus illness by 3 years of age.
-Before the rrotavirus vaccine became available in New Zealand, an estimated 1 in 43 children under five years of age were hospitalised because of rotavirus each year.
+Nine out of 10 New Zealand children will develop rotavirus illness by three years of age.
+Before the rotavirus vaccine became available in New Zealand, an estimated one in 43 children under five years of age were hospitalised because of rotavirus each year.

 Those most at risk from rotavirus are:

-- Infants and children under 2 years of age
+- Infants and children under two years of age

 - Infants with a low birth weight who are still under weight

 - Infants and children with other medical conditions, e.g., heart or kidney disease, or diabetes.

 Winter and early spring are the most likely times of year to develop rotavirus.

 Rotavirus infects the intestine (gut) causing gastroenteritis (inflammation of the stomach and intestines).